 - Sample Promo Post: “Tune in tomorrow at 12:00pm when our own (insert name) sits down with (insert name) and answers your questions during open-line Wednesday.”

-- Record a series of videos leading up to the event that give potential viewers a sample.
-If you are doing a Q&A, take some questions and answer 1 each day leading to the event.
+- Record a series of videos leading up to the event that give potential viewers a sample every day for 1 week prior to the event.
+If you are doing a Q&A, take some questions and answer 1 each day for 7 days leading to the event.
 Post them the same general time-of-day as the event in order to maximize viewership.
+Use Facebook “scheduled” posts to manage this.

 - Use your internal and external email list to convey the value your FB live will give and suggest recipients forward the email on to others who may be interested.
-Send out emails 1 week and the day before the event.
+Send out emails 1 week, two days before the event and the day-of the event.

 - Set up a website page to help promote the event.
 Here is a good sample page: https://sanctuaryfunctionalmedicine.com/askdrpotter/